-Biochemistry, MLS Tract
+Biochemistry, MLS Tract Prerequisite: CHM 107 The course

 Prerequisite: CHM 107.
 The course provides the student with a background in amino acids, proteins, enzyme catalysis, metabolism and molecular genetics.
 This course will emphasize nomenclature, structure and function of the principle molecular components of cellular biochemistry.
 Emphasis will be placed on the relevance of biochemistry to disciplines in chemistry, biology, medicine, pharmaceuticals and nutrition.